abdelrahmanbadr/BookApp/readme.md

 Notice: in case it did not work you'll just need to update your hosts file `/etc/hosts` with `127.0.0.1 yaraku-task.local` you can replace `127.0.0.1` with your docker host machine ip.

+#### Design Pattern
+- Filter Desgin Pattern (Criteria pattern): To make sort, search and filter books.
+- Factory Desgin Pattern : To build BookService, ExcelService and XmlService objects.

+#### Architecture
+- Service and Repository Layers :  Services and Repository used to hide and encapsulate App Logic

 #### These are the other available command you might need in the future
 - stop all containers `make stop_all_containers`